 Subacute meningitis develops over a longer period of time than acute meningitis and over a shorter period than chronic—over days to a few weeks.
 Its causes, symptoms, diagnosis, and treatment are similar to those of chronic meningitis.
 Bacterial meningitis may be subacute rather than acute.

 Chronic meningitis develops slowly, over weeks or longer, and may last for months to years.
 Rarely, chronic meningitis causes only mild symptoms and resolves on its own.

 Subacute or chronic meningitis is usually caused by an infection.
 Many microorganisms can cause subacute or chronic meningitis.
 Among the most important microorganisms are

-The bacteria that cause tuberculosis cause a rapidly progressive form of chronic meningitis (called tuberculous meningitis.
+The bacteria that cause tuberculosis cause a form of chronic meningitis called tuberculous meningitis.
 Tuberculous meningitis can develop rapidly or gradually.
 Meningitis may develop when people are first infected.
 Or the bacteria may remain in the body in an inactive state and become reactivated later and cause meningitis.
 The bacteria may be reactivated when people are treated with drugs that suppress the immune system (such as tumor necrosis factor inhibitors, including infliximab, adalimumab, golimumab, certolizumab, and etanercept).